almossawi/firefox-code-quality/README.md

 1. Pulls the latest revision from mozilla-central (``getLatestSource.py``)
 2. Performs static analysis on the codebase to get LOC, cyclomatic complexity and dependency data (``projectMetrics.pl``)
-3. Generates a hash table from the dependency data (``extractFilesAndDeps.pl``)
+3. Generates a hash table from the dependency data (``extractFilesAndDeps.py``)
 4. Gets dependencies, propagation cost and highly-interconnected files data (``main_metrics_generator.m``)
 5. Writes the entire set of data to be graphed to ``metrics_out/full_metrics-all.csv`` (``addToFullMetrics.py``)

 The script then goes through the above steps for each of the modules in ``data/modules.txt``.
+The Python replacement for the script in (2) requires Python 3, which we don't currently have in production.

 ### Dependencies endpoint